Computer Vision Self-supervised Learning Methods on Time Series: Related Works

 \subsection{Time Series Classification Methods}

-In the time series classification (TSC) literature, \cite{malhotra2017timenet, franceschi2019unsupervised} propose scalable unsupervised representation learning frameworks. \cite{malhotra2017timenet} proposes TimeNet which is an auto encoder based on the seq2seq model \cite{sutskever2014sequence}. \cite{franceschi2019unsupervised} proposes a contrastive unsupervised learning method that uses a triplet loss.
-One of the main findings in TimeNet is that an encoder pretrained on many different datasets learns to effectively capture important characteristics of time series so that the pretrained encoder can also capture the important characteristics of time series of an unseen dataset. \cite{franceschi2019unsupervised} further improved a quality of learned representations by introducing a modified TCN (temporal convolutional network) \cite{lea2016temporal} to cover a large receptive field and a contrastive learning approach. \cite{lea2016temporal} also shows that its pretrained encoder has good transferability of its learned representations.
-Hence, the Franceschi is the main competing framework in our study.
-There is one more unsupervised TSC method named ROCKET \cite{dempster2020rocket}.
-According to a TSC survey paper \cite{ruiz2021great}, ROCKET (Random Convolutional Kernel Transform) is the highest performing method in terms of classification accuracy and computational speed.
-However, this method is not considered in our experiments because it is not scalable.
-Its encoder does not have any trasnferability and its encoder architecture needs to be changed for different datasets with different time series length.
+In the time series classification (TSC) literature, \cite{malhotra2017timenet, franceschi2019unsupervised} propose scalable and transferable unsupervised representation learning frameworks and \cite{dempster2020rocket} proposes an unsupervised representation learning framework that is only scalable but not transferable. \cite{malhotra2017timenet} proposes TimeNet which is an autoencoder based on the seq2seq model \cite{sutskever2014sequence}. \cite{franceschi2019unsupervised} proposes a contrastive unsupervised learning method that uses a triplet loss.
+One of the main findings in TimeNet is that an encoder pretrained on many different datasets learns to effectively capture important characteristics of time series so that the pretrained encoder can also capture the important characteristics of time series of an unseen dataset. \cite{franceschi2019unsupervised} further improved a quality of learned representations by introducing a modified TCN (temporal convolutional network) \cite{lea2016temporal} to cover a large receptive field and a contrastive learning approach. \cite{franceschi2019unsupervised} also shows that its pretrained encoder has good transferability of its learned representations.
+Although ROCKET \cite{dempster2020rocket} produces representations that result in good classification performance, its representation size requires to be 20,000 which is extremely large compared to any of the typical representation learning methods (\textit{i.e.,} typically maximum 512) \cite{chen2020simple, he2020momentum, grill2020bootstrap,Chen2020ExploringLearning,Zbontar2021BarlowReduction,Bardes2021VICReg:Learning}.
+The large representation size limits a choice of a classifier.
+Also ROCKET's representations are not transferable from one dataset to another dataset unlike \cite{malhotra2017timenet, franceschi2019unsupervised}.
+Hence, TimeNet and the Franceschi are chosen to the main competing framework in our study.